 As I have written in previous posts, Danish companies lack highly skilled professionals and the government has passed several initiatives to make the country more competitive in attracting experienced foreign workers to Denmark.
-One of these is the ‘tax scheme for foreign researchers and key employees’, which gives researchers and highly paid foreigners working in Denmark a special tax rate of 26% + a labor market contribution (LMC) of 8% – an effective tax rate of 31.92% – for a period of maximum 60 months, without any other deductions allowed .
-The tax scheme, which used to be for a period of 36 months, was extended to a general regime of 60 months on 1 January 2011.
+One of these is the ‘tax scheme for foreign researchers and key employees’, which gives researchers and highly paid foreigners working in Denmark a special tax rate of 27% + a labor market contribution (LMC) of 8% – an effective tax rate of 32.84% – for a period of maximum 84 months, without any other deductions allowed .
+The tax scheme, which was first for a period of 36 months, was extended to a general regime of 60 months on 1 January 2011 and then to 84 months on 1 January 2018.

 Kirstine Då, who is project coordinator for International Citizen Service, announced yesterday the upcoming schedule of events organized by Xpat Network North (XNN), for which Aalborg Kommune has recently taken over responsibility.
 The program includes a variety of activities for expats in the North Jutland region and all are invited to join those that interest them.
 Below is the program as it stands; I will also include individual events in my ‘recent & upcoming in Aalborg’ series shortly before they take place.
 Please note that if you are on Facebook but not already a member of FB’s Xpat Network North group, you may send a request through the site to join.